How Can Community Help Your Organization?

-Each brand community has underlying — and sometimes overt — business goals, ranging from product testing to customer retention to marketing and just about everything in between.
+Each brand community has underlying — and sometimes overt — business goals, ranging from news sharing to customer retention to marketing and just about everything in between.
 In order to accomplish your community goals and objectives, your organization must earn the community’s trust.
 Trust inside your community will lead to increased commitment from members, and thus, increased brand loyalty and customer retention.
 Getting there is easier said than done.
 Building trust starts with being human and appealing to the needs and wants of the members.
 Show the members that you care by listening to them, helping them find solutions to their needs, and following up to make sure the solutions you offered worked.
 If you continue to provide excellent, personal community management, members will start to come back to your community for solutions, which should make your business goals easier to achieve.

 3. Dispersed Workload

 A self-organizing community can help reduce certain tasks across all business departments.
 Your IT team might get a break from answering a question to a website issue, because your community members provide the answer; your marketing team might get a break as your community members advocate on your brand’s behalf; and, as I mentioned before, your content team could start getting more user-generated content, lessening the need to create their own content.
 By allowing members to play active roles in community management, you will hopefully start to create stronger bonds with those community members, to the point where they feel comfortable providing direct feedback to you about your products or community, creating a continuous feedback loop.